infinum/eightshift-docs/website/forms/php/filters/block/forms/style-options.md

 ---
 id: style-options
-title: Style options
+title: Custom form styles
 ---

-This filter will add new options to the style select dropdown in the forms block.
-Forms style option selector will not show unless a filter is provided.
-This option is shown in Block Editor when you click on the forms block.

-By providing style options you can change the style of the form with a simple CSS selector.
-This is useful if you want to have multiple forms with different styles.
+This filter allows you to add definitions for custom form styles.
+When defined, the style option will be shown in the form options.
+Make sure to provide a CSS style that targets the class with the name of the `value` provided.

 ```php
 add_filter('es_forms_block_forms_style_options', function(): array {